-Bix Farm lies deep in a Oxfordshire valley, surrounded by fields and woodland, in striking distance of Henley-on-Thames.
+Bix Farm lies deep in an Oxfordshire valley, surrounded by fields and woodland, in striking distance of Henley-on-Thames.
 Bordered by country lanes, with open views to the fields and the rolling hillside, the farmstead is incredibly picturesque and wonderfully secluded.
-With renovation of the main farmhouse billed as Phase 2 (watch this space), Phase 1 was to repurpose the farm barns and outbuildings, with a view to creating four separate but interconnecting entities.
+Along with the renovation of the main farmhouse (watch this space) Phase 1 was to repurpose the farm barns and outbuildings, with a view to creating four separate but interconnecting entities.

 Secondly, a row of low brick and flint barns, ‘the byre’, would be converted into holiday-let accommodation, providing income which would contribute to the upkeep of the farmstead in coming years and help fund renovation works to the main farmhouse.
 Again, a sympathetic conversion was required, with matched slate tiles, dark timber cladding and restored brick and flint walls.
 Inside, English country-style décor with a modern twist features decorative Pooky light fittings, a high-spec bijou kitchen and oak-beamed ceilings.
 The conversion, as with every part of the Bix development, was designed with sustainability front of mind.
 An air source heat pump provides underfloor heating and hot water, with a heat recovery system to enable maximum heat retention.
 The end result is an utterly charming holiday home, where guests can make full use of the pool and terrace in the summer months (available to let from Luxury Cottages and booking fast!).

 The overall scheme is one of synergy and oneness.
 George, owner of Bix Farm, as well as Director of Kambos Consulting, aimed to create a natural flow between the buildings whilst rescuing the fabric of the whole farmstead.
 In both of those aims he has wholeheartedly succeeded.
 George made working on Bix a highly rewarding experience for the wider project team and for Barr Group.
 His care and attention to the finer details of the build were second to none.
-Salvaging every possible piece of the old buildings, the place in which he had played as a child, and reintroducing them into the new scheme gave life and meaning to the project for everyone involved.
+Salvaging every possible piece of the old buildings and reintroducing them into the new scheme gave life and meaning to the project for everyone involved.

 In speaking about the building works, George payed the highest possible compliment, “the Barr Build team weren’t just here to get the job done, every member of the team clearly cared about what they were doing”.
 It is often a meeting of minds between client and builder which makes the project something exceptional; we thank George, and the wider project team, for making it possible for us to ‘make the magic happen’ at Bix!